-14.(1) Any person who desires to appeal to the Court from a judgment, order or other decision of the Court of First Instance shall, within thirty days of the date of the decision against which it is desired to appeal, give notice in writing in duplicate to the clerk of the Court of First Instance and shall, before or within seven days of giving such notice, serve copies thereof on all persons directly affected by the appeal.
+14.(1) Any person who desires to appeal to the Chief Justice or an additional judge from a judgment, order or other decision of a Master shall, within thirty days of the date of the decision against which it is desired to appeal, give notice in writing in duplicate to the clerk of a Master and shall, before or within seven days of giving such notice, serve copies thereof on all persons directly affected by the appeal.

-- (2) Every notice of appeal shall state whether it is intended to appeal against the whole or part only of the decision, and where it is intended to appeal against a part only of the decision, shall specify the part complained of, shall state the address for service of the appellant and shall state the names and addresses of all persons intended to be served with copies of the notice. - (3) Where an appeal lies only with leave, notice of appeal shall not be given before the filing of the application for leave but may be given before the decision on the application. - (4) A notice of appeal shall be substantially in the form numbered CA1 in Schedule 3, shall be signed by or on behalf of the appellant and shall be accompanied by the prescribed fee.
+(2) Every notice of appeal shall state whether it is intended to appeal against the whole or part only of the decision, and where it is intended to appeal against a part only of the decision, shall specify the part complained of, shall state the address for service of the appellant and shall state the names and addresses of all persons intended to be served with copies of the notice.

+(3) Where an appeal lies only with leave, notice of appeal shall not be given before the filing of the application for leave but may be given before the decision on the application.

+(4) A notice of appeal shall be substantially in the form numbered CA1 in Schedule 3, shall be signed by or on behalf of the appellant and shall be accompanied by the prescribed fee.